Table of contents

 Forage puts students first.
 Our blog articles are written independently by our editorial team.
 They have not been paid for or sponsored by our partners.
 See our full editorial guidelines.

-The investment banking career path can be a rewarding, profitable, and challenging undertaking.
-In general, it can be a great path to take if you love crunching numbers, working with clients, and helping others accomplish their big (expensive) goals.
-Plus, working a few years in investment banking can open up many job opportunities, making it an appealing career choice.
+The investment banking career path can be rewarding, profitable, and challenging.
+In general, going into investment banking can be a great choice if you love crunching numbers, working with clients, and helping others accomplish big (expensive) goals.
+Plus, working a few years in investment banking can open up many job opportunities in other areas of financial services, making it an appealing choice for those interested in a long-term career in finance.

 What Is Investment Banking?